Forestry helps to mitigate and adapt to climate change

 Forests are an important carbon sink.
-During the last decade the sink effect of Finland's forests corresponded to 30–50 % of Finland's total greenhouse gas emissions.
-The ability of forests to act as carbon sinks can be protected by ensuring appropriate and well timed management and regeneration of forests.
-Wood construction and wood products manufacture represent sustainable uses of natural resources and long-term carbon sequestration.
-Sustainable forest management, increased use of wood products, as well as increasing the share of wood based energy are good tools for climate change mitigation.
+During the last decade, the sink effect of Finland's forests corresponded to 30–50 per cent of Finland's total greenhouse gas emissions annually.
+The ability of forests to act as carbon sinks can be maintained and enhanced by ensuring appropriate and well-timed management and regeneration of forests.
+Wood construction and wood products manufacture represent sustainable uses of natural resources and long-term carbon storage.
+Sustainable forest management, increased use of wood products, as well as increasing the share of wood-based energy from by-products of forest sector are good tools for climate change mitigation.

 Adaptation to climate change